Citizens for Fire Safety

 Citizens for Fire Safety (CFFS) was a nonprofit based out of Sacramento, California, California that advocated for usage of chemical fire retardants in household furniture.
 After investigation by the Chicago Tribune released in May of 2012, Citizens For Fire Safety was discovered to be a front group, with intention to utilize lobbying and congressional testimonies to reduce the regulatory pressure regarding the production of flame retardant products.
 The group was shut down in 2012.

 History

 CFFS was founded in 2007 by chemical manufacturers Albemarle Corporation, Chemtura Corp. and ICL Industrial Products (Hawthorne/Roe), together which controlled over 40% of the flame retardants' world market.
 CFFS stated goal was "protecting the United States with the highest standards of fire safety, through a coalition of fire professionals, educators, burn centers, doctors, fire departments and industry leaders."
 The former executive director of CFFS, Grant David Gilham, was a legislative staffer and veteran political consultant.
 The group's funding was obtained through membership dues and assessments, particularly from chemical manufacturing corporations.
-Between the years of 2008 and 2010, CFFS' total funding was about $17 million dollars.
+Between the years of 2008 and 2010, CFFS' total funding was about $17 million.